natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-21%20SPS-K%20(Germany).md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-The aircraft gets 60 mm bulletproof glass in front of the pilot and 10 mm of steel behind the pilot.
-At top-tier, this will not save you from much damage.
+The aircraft gets 60 mm bulletproof glass in front of the pilot and 10 mm of steel behind the pilot, making it more survivable in head-on attacks.
+Even with the bulletproof glass, the pilot isn't immune to any enemy fire.
 The plane gets self-sealing fuel tanks in the wings and over the engine.

 === Modifications and economy ===
 {{Specs-Economy}}